jsiek/arete/README.md

 	  return x + y;
 	}

-This program halts with an error when we try to read `x` in `return x + y`, saying that the pointer (associated with `x`) does not have read permission.
+This program halts with an error when we try to read `x` in `x + y`, saying that the pointer (associated with `x`) does not have read permission.

 In Arete, each pointer has a fraction to control whether it is allowed to read or write.
-A positive fraction allows it to read and a fraction of `1` allows it to write.
+A pointer with positive fraction may read and a pointer with a fraction of `1` may write.

 The pointer associated with variable `x` starts out with a permission of `1`, but when we initialize `y` with `x`, all of its permission is